fivelity/usmp/docs/SETUP_GUIDE.md

 # Ultimate Sensor Monitor - Setup Guide

+✅ **Svelte 5 Migration Complete!** - Zero build errors, production ready

-This guide provides comprehensive instructions for setting up the Ultimate Sensor Monitor project (Version 2.0.0+) for local development and containerized environments.
+This guide provides comprehensive instructions for setting up the Ultimate Sensor Monitor project (Version 2.0.1+) for local development and containerized environments.

+## 🎉 **Latest Update: Svelte 5 Success**

+**Migration Achievement**: All components and stores have been successfully migrated to Svelte 5 with Rune-based state management.
+The build system is fully functional and production-ready.

 ## Table of Contents